czerwonk/hakanai/README.md

 ## How It Works

-1. Your browser encrypts the secret locally
+1. Your client (CLI or browser) encrypts the secret locally
 2. Sends only the ciphertext to our server
 3. You share the link with the decryption key
 4. Recipient views once, then it's gone forever

 ## Security Opinion

 We chose true client-side encryption over convenience.
-This means JavaScript or the CLI tool is required, but your secrets remain yours alone.
+This means client (Browser with JS, CLI) is required to perform the crypto operations, but your secrets remain yours alone.
 The server is just a temporary dead drop that forgets everything.

 Built for those who believe privacy isn't about having something to hide - it's about having something to protect.